 Decreased serum concentrations of phenytoin may occur during pregnancy because of altered phenytoin pharmacokinetics.
-Periodic measurement of serum phenytoin concentrations should be performed during pregnancy, and the extended phenytoin sodium capsules dosage should be adjusted as necessary.
-Postpartum restoration of the original dosage will probably be indicated [see Use in Specific Populations (8.1)].
+Periodic measurement of serum phenytoin concentrations should be performed during pregnancy, and the phenytoin dosage should be adjusted as necessary.
+Postpartum restoration of the original dosage will probably be indicated [see USE IN SPECIFIC POPULATIONS (8.1)].
 Because of potential changes in protein binding during pregnancy, the monitoring of phenytoin serum levels should be based on the unbound fraction.